SK DFO Pardubice

-SK DFO Pardubice was a Czech women's football team from Pardubice, lastly played in the 2017–18 Czech Second Division.
+SK DFO Pardubice was a Czech women's football team from Pardubice, last played in the 2017–18 Czech Second Division.
 The club's best finish is 7th place in the First Division, which it achieved in the 2008–09 season.
 Team merged with FK Pardubice in 2018.

 The club celebrated 20 years of existence in 2012.

 Previous seasons

 The club played in the Second Division for its first eight seasons until finishing second in the 2000–01 season and being promoted to the First Division.
 After three seasons, the team was relegated, but after winning the 2005–06 Second Division, the team returned to the top flight.